 Alternative Cabaret was a London-based collective of politically motivated performers central to the birth of Alternative Comedy in 1979.

-Shortly before he parted company with Alternative Cabaret, Alexei Sayle joined Tony Allen to play the Edinburgh festival in Aug 1980 with Late Night Alternative at the Heriot Watt Theatre.
-The following year 1981 Allen returned with Andy De La Tour, Jim Barclay and Pauline Melville and Alternative Cabaret at the Assembly Rooms was a noted hit.
-Highlights of the ensuing national tour were released as an album “Alternative Cabaret” on Original records later that year.
-Having served its purpose, Alternative Cabaret then quietly disbanded and merged into what was becoming the thriving London Alternative Comedy circuit.
+Shortly before Alexei Sayle parted company with Alternative Cabaret and joined The Comic Strip, he shared a two week season with Tony Allen at the Edinburgh festival - Late Night Alternative at the Heriot Watt Theatre - Aug 1980.
+The following year, Alternative Cabaret returned to Edinburgh at the Assembly Rooms; the bill featured Tony Allen, Jim Barclay, Andy De La Tour, and Pauline Melville; it was a noted hit.
+Highlights of the ensuing national tour were released as an album “Alternative Cabaret” on Original records.

 alternativecabaret.com is currently collecting stories from performers and audience members who were there at the time.
 Please Contact Us with your experiences.

 See Photos from the 40th Anniversary of Alternative Cabaret Gig.

 15th August 2019 - The Water Rats, Kings Cross.